jconorgrogan/HENRY/README.md

 Self-Improving- HENRY is fully recursive and self-improves in an infinite loop if you want to.
 Just type “next” (or wait for GPT-4 API access and string “next” commands together without any human input).
 GPT-4 reviews its own code through a series of lenses:

-Testing + Corner case adjustment
+-Testing + Corner case adjustment

-“Expert” persona reviews
+-“Expert” persona reviews

-“Skeptic” reviews, which try to pressure test the code
+-“Skeptic” reviews, which try to pressure test the code

-Formatting/readability/error reduction reviews
+-Formatting/readability/error reduction reviews

-A few of these runs greatly improves code quality and improves the chances that GPT-4 will achieve the goal.
+...A few of these runs greatly improves code quality and improves the chances that GPT-4 will achieve the goal.

 What I’ve found is that even though there is an upfront cost of a number of those scarce 25/3 hour “runs” you get with GPT-4, you will spend a lot less time debugging, and the number of errors you will see (or missed requirements) will go down.

+Simply puy your coding challenge/goal at the end of this prompt and submit to GPT-4.
+Note, It works with 3.5 as well, but is not as powerful.

 **Prompt:**